 the sound of one hand clapping

-The underlying foundation of Zen mind, which constructed this well known koan is based on Dualism.
-Perceiving sounds (or hearing) - is a mental quality, while clapping to produce sound - is obviously physical.
-In the perspective of Nonduality it is just a waste of time and intellect to construct a corrupt structure of imagination, as this koan does, separating the mental aspect of hearing from the cause of producing the sound.
+This well known koan is a clear expression of Zen Dualism.
+Perceiving sounds (or hearing) - is a mental quality, while clapping (to produce sound) - is obviously physical.
+In the perspective of Nonduality it is just a waste of time and intellect to construct a corrupt structure of imagination, as this koan does, separating the mental aspect of hearing from the physical cause of producing the sound.

 Buddhism is based on the truth that the world and its varied phenomena are not random, and that the underlying principle that binds reality is the bond of cause of events and their consequences.
-Zen thinking in this (and other koans) is based on the futile separation between the correct cause of an event and its related effect.
+Zen thinking in this (and other koans) is based on the futile separation between the true cause of an event and its related effect.
 The bond between Cause and Effect is the foundational truth of all natural phenomena and also mental events (including the concept of Karma).
 The koan of imagining hearing the effect of sound without a real cause to produce it (separating cause from its effect) - is akin to mental distortion or hallucination.

-Justification for this dualistic construct of Zen thought is given as being an attempt to produce a shock in the mind of learner.
-This tendency of a master to show off - by giving nonsensical puzzle to his follower - is observable in the environment of competing teenagers: where the tendency for competition between kids drives them to making "clever" puzzles, challenging each other for answer to gain a position (over the shocked inferior).
+In psychological terms, the tendency of Zen master to "shock the mind of listener" and simply to show off of being tricky and clever over astonished disciple - is characteristic among competing teenagers: where the tendency for competition between kids drives them to making "clever" puzzles, challenging each other for answer to gain a position.
 It is a form of intellectual bullying.

 Many Zen koans in essence fall in the category of kids puzzles.